The UK Job Search

 Monitor local security alerts, news broadcasts and consular messages.
 Ensure that your travel documents and visas are valid and secured in a safe place.
 Carry a photocopy of your travel documents rather than the originals.
 Maintain a low profile, vary times and routes of travel and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly improve your comfort and safety.

 Realize the importance of language skills.
 Many people believe that having studied the English language at school or college means you are able to speak that language – but do not be mistaken.
-Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.
+Having to convince your boss or pass an interview in a language that is not your native tongue could prove a lot more difficult than you might expect.

 You need to accept that not knowing English will put you at a real disadvantage from the local job seekers.
 The basic knowledge of English is considered necessary to cope with daily office life and life outside work.

-It does not make sense to come to the UK without speaking English because nobody will employ you except within some ethnic communities i.e. Polish, Indian, Pakistani etc. Most employers, who are subject to heavy fines if they hire illegally, will not offer employment in Britain to a foreigner who does not possess the British work permit.
+It does not make sense to come to the UK without speaking English because nobody will employ you except within some ethnic communities i.e. Polish, Indian, Pakistani etc. Most employers, who are subject to heavy fines if they hire illegally, will not offer employment in Britain to a foreigner who does not possess a British work permit.
 In addition, any work “on black” will never qualify you for a work permit.
 Furthermore, such unofficial employment can quite often lead to exploitative working conditions.
 If you are caught, you can be hit with hefty fines or even barred from the country.

 Online UK job search resources are expanding quickly, thanks to online recruitment databases and opportunities to email job search applications.
 Practically all British recruiters and employers are present on the Internet.